robotique-udes/zeus_rover/Emlid_Reach_GPS_setup.md

 Emlid Reach documentation: https://github.com/emlid/reach-docs/tree/old-docs

+## LED patterns
+The module app can be accessed when the green LED is blinking along with another color.
+It can take multiple minutes before it is fully booted.

 ## First setup
 1. Download the Reach app on your smartphone
 2. Plugin the receiver with the micro-usb cable and wait for the LED to turn on.